Beware... [mature content]

 During his life, his public life, he'd been a shepherd to his flock, a father figure, a leader of men, a role model for many initiates into the faith, and a fountain of knowledge to his peers.
 His secret had no bearing on his other achievements anymore than the drug habit of an accomplished scientist, the philandering of a master politician, the not-so-secretive megalomania of the worlds most successful entrepreneur, or the outrageous hypocrisy sloshing around in the underbelly of society at large.
 In his experience... everyone had their secrets, some more 'interesting' than others.
 This is how he'd rationalized his weakness his whole life.
 He was just another multifaceted broken human like all the rest.
 No better, no worse.

 Stepping out into an opening, Walter turned swiftly to find the source of the strange sound that appeared to be following him.
 Was that laughter?
 Was someone or something teasing him?
 Mocking him?
-He held his position for few seconds, motionless, trying as best he could to control his breathing.
+He held his position for a few seconds, motionless, trying as best he could to control his breathing.
 It felt like an eternity before he could turn around and continue in the direction of the river.
 It was in sight now.
 He was sure he could see it.
 But still some way off.
 The sandy banks where he'd woken up earlier that day and the sound of cascading fresh water beckoned to him like an oasis in the desert.
 He was desperate now.
 He knew it.
 He could feel the fever rising to his balding head.
 Sweat was streaming into his old, blue-grey eyes.
 Nearly there, he thought.
 Nearly there.

 As the night drew close, the air thickened.
 Walter felt the few hairs he had left on his arms stand on end.
 Electricity was everywhere.
 A storm was brewing.
 He was sure of it.
 But as much as he scanned the night sky in all directions, for the life of him, he couldn't see any clouds, let alone the dark storm clouds that any rational person would expect to see.
 He couldn't see any stars either.
-For the love of God and all that is holy, what the hell was going on?
+For the love of God and all that is holy, what the hell's going on?
 Was his mind playing tricks on him?

 He began to sob but immediately corrected his self pity.
 Snap out of it you old fool.
 Pull yourself together.
 You're getting off this damned island.
 You'll be back in the real world soon enough.
 And then you'll be able to feed again.

 "Is this the face of God I see before me?
-Am I to be punished now?"
+Am I to be punished now?" he said weakly testing for a response.

 These feeble sounds were the last to come forth from the worldy presence once known as his Eminence Cardinal Walter James Benning, the last sounds before the creature sank its slavvering jaws into his throat, thrashing from side to side, ripping the mans vocal chords like bloody ribbons until it snapped his neck ending the Cardinal's life once and for all.

-During the next hour, the tall slender humanoid looked on as his pet feasted on the dead Cardinal's flesh, savoring the contents of his generous belly, innocently playing with the ofal, tossing it in the air like a pup with a fresh kill.
+During the next hour, the tall, slender humanoid looked on as his pet feasted on the dead Cardinal's flesh, savoring the contents of his generous belly, innocently playing with the ofal, tossing it in the air like a pup with a fresh kill.
 The humanoid remained standing the whole time, never showing signs of fatigue, its eyes always bright, reflecting the ongoing light show like black mirrors.
 Occasionaly, it would look around, surveying its surroundings, checking for threats, anything that would disturb his pets opportunistic feast.

 Eventually, after having satisfied itself, the monster stood up, licked around the empty eye socket of the Cardinal's mauled skull, picked up a meaty thigh bone in its jaws, and turned to its master waiting for a command to head on home.

-The humanoid's voice was firm, a little gutteral, with a hint of innocence as if it had never been in the presence of humans, as if it had learned to speak all by itself, possibly using recorded audio, but having never interacted with other beings capable of the spoken word.
+The humanoid's voice was firm, a little gutteral, with a hint of innocence as if it had never been in the presence of humans, as if it had learned to speak all by itself, possibly using recorded audio, but also, very likely, having never interacted with other beings capable of the spoken word.

 Next Chapter >>>